Maternity

 Obstetric antenatal clinics

-We aim to provide you the best possible care delivered by an expert team of both Doctors and Midwives to ensure the best outcomes for both you and your baby.
+We aim to provide you the best possible care delivered by an expert team of both doctors and midwives to ensure the best outcomes for both you and your baby.

 Day Assessment Unit (DAU)

 You might be referred to the Day Assessment Unit (DAU) by your GP or Community Midwife or indeed the specialist at the hospital condition-based clinic.
 The DAU will monitor you and your baby or offer further investigations if necessary.
 This helps avoid admission to hospital and avoids anxiety and inconvenience to you.
-You will be cared for by our expert team of Midwives who will refer to a Doctor if a further opinion is required.
+You will be cared for by our expert team of midwives who will refer to a doctor if a further opinion is required.

 Referrals to other specialties